kdl-org/kdl/SPEC.md

 ### Identifier

-A bare Identifier is composed of any unicode codepoint other than [non-initial characters](#non-inidital-characters), followed by any number of unicode codepoints other than [non-identifier characters](#non-identifier-characters), so long as this doesn't produce something confusable for a [Number](#number), [Boolean](#boolean), or [Null](#null).
+A bare Identifier is composed of any Unicode codepoint other than [non-initial characters](#non-initial-characters), followed by any number of Unicode codepoints other than [non-identifier characters](#non-identifier-characters), so long as this doesn't produce something confusable for a [Number](#number), [Boolean](#boolean), or [Null](#null).